Quantum Hall and Light Responses in a 2D Topological Semimetal: Introduction

 \section{Introduction}

-Topological materials have emerged in the last decades as a remarkable class of materials that challenge conventional classifications of matter \cite{hasan_topological_2010}.
-Among these materials, two-dimensional topological systems display unique electronic properties such as a quantized Hall conductivity \cite{klitzing_new_1980,thouless_quantized_1982}.
-Moreover, unlike conventional insulators, which have an energy gap between their valence and conduction bands throughout the entire material, these quantum Hall-like systems possess states that display metallic behavior \cite{hatsugai_chern_1993,hatsugai_edge_1993} which are exclusively located on the edges allowing for the current to flow around the sample, protected from impurities and disorder.

-At the heart of topological aspects in these condensed-matter systems is the nontrivial nature of the wavefunction in reciprocal space associated to the band structure of a crystal.
-Indeed, one of the key theoretical concepts underlying the study of topological matter is the notion of topological invariants which have direct consequences on the dynamics of the material.
+At the heart of topological aspects in condensed-matter systems is the nontrivial nature of the wavefunction in reciprocal space associated to the band structure of a crystal.
+Indeed, one of the key theoretical tools underlying the study of topological matter is the notion of topological invariants which have direct consequences on the dynamics of the material.
 The main topological invariant of interest is the Chern number associated to the Brillouin Zone of the material.
-Remarkably, this integer Chern number was found to be directly related to the Hall conductivity of the material, showing a unique quantized behavior in units of the fundamental constant $e^2/h$ \cite{thouless_quantized_1982,kohmoto_topological_1985}, accessible in quantum transport experiments.
+Remarkably, this integer Chern number was found to be directly proportional to the Hall conductivity of the material, showing a unique quantized behavior in units of the fundamental constant $e^2/h$ \cite{thouless_quantized_1982,kohmoto_topological_1985}, accessible in quantum transport experiments.
 This topological number was also found to be equivalently accessible from the response of the material to circularly polarized light \cite{Goldman,Hamburg,PRBLight}.
-This topological response to circularly polarized light can also be equivalently resolved locally within the Brillouin zone \cite{KLHLight}.
+This topological response can be resolved locally within the Brillouin zone through circular light \cite{KLHLight} or using a local microscope i.e. a long transmission line transporting classical light \cite{JulianKaryn}.